-However, rats should never be placed directly on a heating pad.† This can cause burns or heat stroke.† The heating pad must be covered by one or more towels so the surface isnít too hot.
+However, rats should never be placed directly on a heating pad.† This can cause burns or heat stroke.† The heating pad must be covered by a towel so the surface isnít too hot.

 3. A full course of an antibiotic to prevent infection is recommended, especially for neuters, major surgeries, for older rats, or if a rat has other health problems.† If a rat who has previously had respiratory symptoms needs surgery, she should be put on antibiotics suitable for mycoplasma several days before the surgery to help protect her against a relapse during the stress of surgery.† Continue giving the antibiotics at least until after the incision has healed.

-4. Unless there are complications, you should be able to take your rat home the same day as the surgery.† I do not recommend a rat spend the night at the hospital, and especially not if there will be no one to check on her.† Itís best to schedule the surgery on a day when you will be home afterwards so you can keep an eye on the patient in case of bleeding or other problems.† A rat may be sleepy from the anesthesia and analgesia that day, but should be back to normal the next day.
+4. Unless there are complications, you should be able to take your rat home the same day as the surgery.† I do not recommend a rat spend the night at the hospital, and especially not if there will be no one to check on her.† Itís best to schedule the surgery on a day when you will be home afterwards so you can keep an eye on the patient in case of bleeding or other problems.† A rat may be sleepy from the anesthesia and analgesia that day, but should be back to normal after a few hours.

 5. Once the patient is fully awake, and there are no complications, most rats should be put back with their cagemates for comfort and warmth.† A rat will rarely bother the incision of another rat unless she is an obsessive groomer or barber.